Clan MacDowall: History

-Origins of the Clan
+Origins of the clan

 The name Macdowall is from the district of Galloway which itself was named after the Galli or Gaelic settlers of the seventh and eighth centuries.
 There are many legends surrounding the foundation of the princedom of Galloway and even historian Alexander Nisbet narrated that Dovall of Galloway killed Nothatus the Tyrant in 230 BC.
 The royal house of Galloway is said to have also resisted the Romans and Nesbit also stated that it was because of these early deeds that the lords included a fierce lion on their shield with a royal crown.

 The Lords of Galloway were powerful and scattered their princedom with abbeys and priories.
-Fergus of Galloway flourished in the reign of David I of Scotland and he divided his princedom between his sons.
+Fergus of Galloway was a Norse-Gaelic lord who flourished in the reign of David I of Scotland and he divided his princedom between his sons.
 One of his sons or grandsons was Dougal.
 The last native Lord of Galloway was Alan who died in about 1234.
 Alan's daughter was Devorgilla who married Balliol, Lord of Barnard Castle.
 Their son was John who claimed Galloway through his mother.
 In 1295 Balliol as Lord of Galloway granted a charter of the lands of Garthland to Dougal.
 In 1296 both Dougall and Fergus M'douall appear on the Ragman Rolls swearing fealty to Edward I of England.